AnyChart/docs.anychart.com/Common_Settings/Event_Listeners.md

 </tbody>
 </table>

-### Mouse-related
+### Mouse-Related

-As mentioned above, these event types provides no information about the point any event is committed on.
+As mentioned above, these event types provide no information about the point any event is committed on.
 For further information, see the example below.

 ```